psoerensen/qgg/cran-comments.md

 ## Resubmission
 This is a resubmission where I have:

+* Corrected description text.
+* Removed print statements in functions.
+* Ensured that functions do not write in users home filespace by default.

+## Resubmission
+This is a resubmission where I have:

 * Removed capital letters in description text.
 * Added more details about the package functionality in the DESCRIPTION file including a reference.
 * Unwrapped test examples and ensured they can be executed in less than 5 sec.